Thyroid Surgery

 Do I need to fast?

 Yes, you do.
 Patients having morning surgery need to be fasted from 12 midnight and patients having afternoon surgery are permitted to have a light breakfast and fast from 0700 hours.
+The hospital will inform you of the required fasting times.

 Medications